ganovak/AcademicWebsite/content/home/experience.md

   date_start = "2019-06-01"
   date_end = "2019-08-01"
   description = """
-  * Collaborated with Dr. Cici Bauer (Department of Biostatistics) and a team of graduate students on multiple geospatial analysis projects (Please see Projects, UT Health tag for further details)
+  * Collaborated with Cici Bauer, PhD (Department of Biostatistics) and a team of graduate students on multiple geospatial analysis projects (Please see Projects, UT Health tag for further details)
   * Carried out data processing, modeling, and figure creation including mapping
   * Compiled reports to present to team members as well as other UT Health faculty
   * Attended weekly work group meetings to present on project status and share techniques with other group members